 The fact sheets contain information such as why FGC happens, where it is practised, the different types of FGC, how it impacts on women’s and girls’ health, and where to get help and information.

-To understand the work that underpins the resources on this page, visit the Sexual and Reproductive Health page in the ‘Current Work’ section of our website.
+To understand the work that underpins the resources on this page, visit the Sexual and Reproductive Health page in the ‘What We Do’ section of our website.

 Sexual Health Information Pathways Project – for International Students (SHIPP) Report